Jvala2/Laugh-Generator/README.md

 This is a blacklist, so checking the boxes will ![PREVENT] you from seeing jokes in the following categories:
 NSFW: Jokes that are not safe for work.
 Check this box if you are in a family-safe environment and do ![NOT] want to see this content.
 Religious: Jokes that contain potentially offensive religious content.
 Check this box if you do ![NOT] want to see religious jokes.
 Political: Jokes about recent political topics and figures.
-Check this box if you do NOT want to see any jokes about poltics.
+Check this box if you do ![NOT] want to see any jokes about poltics.
 Racist: Offensive jokes about race.
 Check this box if you do ![NOT] want to see racist jokes.
 Sexist: Offensive jokes about gender differences.
 Check this box if you do ![NOT] want to see jokes involving sexism
 Explicit: Jokes with explicit content, including but not limited to sexual humor.
 Check this box if you do ![NOT] want to see these kinds of jokes.